 Most asthma interventions that were being implemented at the time of this early NCICAS research were either approaches to improve medication use, or general, “one-size-fits-all”, educational lectures or handouts.
 The NCICAS investigators wanted to design an approach that addressed the unique combination of risk factors that existed in this population.
 More than one thousand families (1,033) were enrolled in the NCICAS intervention and were randomized to a tailored Asthma Counselor intervention, or usual care.
-In order to achieve the custom and tailored intervention, a comprehensive computerized risk assessment tool, called the CARAT (Child Asthma Risk Assessment Tool) was designed.
+To achieve the custom and tailored intervention, a comprehensive computerized risk assessment tool, called the CARAT (Child Asthma Risk Assessment Tool) was designed.
 The CARAT consisted of 36 questions designed to assess each of the risk domains identified in NCICAS Phase I.

 The environmental risks were linked to the child’s specific skin test allergy results to ensure that interventions were undertaken only when the environmental risk was appropriate for the child’s sensitivities and exposure combinations – otherwise, a brief educational discussion was conducted for those environmental risks that were not of immediate importance.